 The appeal of the vibrant color trend is that it can be applied in many different ways and styles to design.
 In this article we are going to look further into four color scheme trends and discuss some inspiring examples which implement them highly effective.

 One of the most popular ways to use vibrant colors in your design is a technique called monotone.
 Monotone palettes include a single color with a mixture of shades and tints.
 Monotone is fairly easy to create: Think about the color that best works with your message and consider the amount of variance you want between tones.

 Monotone helps establish a solid foundation for foreground content, taking care of readability.
 Paired with dramatic typography, monotone color schemes are able to create a truly memorable experience.

 Sydneystockhom uses bold color to create a memorable look in a very simple way

-Duotones allows you to inject any image with the emotional attributes of any color.
+Duotones allows you to inject an image with the emotional attributes of any color.
 Remember, that different colors evoke different emotions.
-Soft and modest combination of colors is able to create a serious atmosphere.
+A soft and modest combination of colors is able to create a serious atmosphere.
 For example, in Holm Marcher & Co example every detail tries to contribute to the businesslike atmosphere, and background images are no exception.